dchen327/pingmote/README.md

 - Added feature to open the GUI near the mouse cursor
 - Cleaned up links for better file to link mapping
 - Switched to `pynput` for cross-platform global hotkey mapping, fully removed PyAutoGUI dependencies
+- Added section labels and ability to separate images and gifs